Lobuche Panorama

 It is one of the most beautiful towns in Nepal, famous for its panorama and vastness.
 It rises to an altitude of 4,940m and comprises small lodges where you can stay overnight.

-The Lobuche Village takes its name from the two nearby peaks of modest size: Lobuche East and Lobuche West, 6119 m and 6145 m, respectively.
-About a 30-minute walk takes you to the Pyramid- a glass structure managed entirely by Italians.
+The Lobuche Village takes its name from the two nearby modest-sized peaks, Lobuche East and Lobuche West, 6119 m and 6145 m, respectively.
+About a 30-minute walk takes you to the Pyramid—a glass structure managed entirely by Italians.
 It is a research center where the researchers monitor all mountain data (pressure, climate change, etc.).
 All facilities are equipped with oxygen to prevent altitude sickness and an internet connection upon purchase of a particular card.

 Expediting in Lobuche allows you to walk under one of the most beautiful mountain landscapes in the world.
 You will have the chance to mix with the Sherpas, a legendary ethnic group known for their physical strength and hospitality.